Citizens' Savings & Trust Co. v. Illinois Central Railway Co.

 Citizens' Sav. & Trust Co. v.
 Illinois Central R. Co., 205 U.S. 46 (1907), was a suit brought in the United States District Court for the Eastern District of Illinois against the Illinois Central Railroad Company, the Belleville & Southern Illinois Railroad Company, the St. Louis, Alton & Terre Haute Railroad Company (205 U.S. 46, 47), all Illinois corporations (to be hereafter called, respectively, the Illinois, the Belleville, and Terre Haute companies), and the United States Trust Company, a New York corporation.
-The lastnamed corporation was never served with process and did not appear in the suit.
+The last named corporation was never served with process and did not appear in the suit.
 The case presents a question as to the jurisdiction of the court below.